unphased/ply/README.md

 ### Declarative Classes

-ply recognizes a set of "declarative" HTML5 classes which prompt the library to change the interaction behavior of the element.
+ply recognizes a set of "declarative" HTML5 classes which prompt the library to change the default interaction behavior of the element.
+This is what allows for creating tactile elements in a page without any coding.

 #### General purpose